 Often, small businesses cannot bridge the cash flow gap between when they pay their obligations and when their commercial customers pay them.
 This is a working capital funding gap.

 A Line of Credit (LOC) is an option to fill this gap.
 The company’s assets work as collateral: the more assets you have, the larger the LOC you can get.

 You can draw cash from your account and only pay interest on the outstanding balance.

 You’ll also need to pay a periodic fee, typically lower than the interest rate, based on the undrawn balance of the LOC.

 Typically, the borrowing limits range from $5,000 to a whopping $150,000.

 The challenge of getting a LOC is the application process.
 It takes more than two months and demands a lot of a business owner’s attention.

 Merchant Cash Advance (MCA)

 Merchant cash advances are a trendy type of small business loan.
 Why?
-They tend to be easy to get, and these alternative lenders don’t usually consider your credit score.
+They are easy to get, and these alternative lenders don’t usually consider your credit score.